cloudfoundry-attic/cf-docs-deprecated/content/services/rabbitmq/spring-rabbitmq.md

 $ gem update vmc
 ```

-vmc is not the only way to develop with Cloud Foundry: [SpringSource Tool Suite](http://www.springsource.org/sts) supports Clound Foundry in an Eclipse-powered development environment.
+vmc is not the only way to develop with Cloud Foundry: [Spring Tool Suite](http://www.springsource.org/sts) supports Clound Foundry in an Eclipse-powered development environment.
 See [this section](http://www.springsource.org/sts) for how to use Cloud Foundry within STS.

 Creating an Initial Spring MVC App
 Now we will create a minimal Spring VMC app and push it to Cloud Foundry, following the article [Green Beans: Getting Started with Spring MVC](http://blog.springsource.org/2011/01/04/green-beans-getting-started-with-spring-mvc/).
 The application source comprises just five files.
 The file locations will obey the normal Maven project layout.